Updates

 The following information is now available to view online:

-Publicly posted details such as Routine Inspection and Complaint Information are only current to November 4, 2021.
-Please contact the Community Care Facilities Licensing Program directly for any public details dated after November 4, 2021.
+Publicly posted details such as Routine Inspection and Complaint Information are available.
+Please contact the Community Care Facilities Licensing Program directly should you have any questions.

-Publicly posted details related to Operations in Contravention of the Community Care and Assisted Living Act are current and available.
+Publicly posted details related to Operating without a Licence (unlicensed facilities) are current and available.

 Care is defined as supervision that is provided to a child through a prescribed program.
 Categories of care include: